 As Director of Strategy and Insight at Star, Christopher works primarily with the HealthTech Practice team to define human-centered digital strategies designed to improve engagement and deliver better health outcomes.
 In addition to his healthcare design experience, he has also successfully brought to market consumer electronics, automotive and heavy industry products and solutions.
 Before joining Star, Christopher held numerous senior roles in strategic design consulting, internal corporate design and innovation groups.

-Olia Dehtiarova has over 10 years of professional experience in digital marketing and software development.
-At Star, Olia has worked on a number of hardware and software solutions for B2B and B2C audiences in mobility, wellness, and consumer electronics, and has successfully led the products from identifying the initial product, to product strategy development and execution.
+With over 10+ years of professional experience in digital marketing and software development, Olia has worked on numerous hardware and software solutions for B2B and B2C audiences in Automotive & Mobility, HealthTech, AdTech and Consumer Electronics, and has successfully led the products from identifying the initial product to product strategy development and execution.